Nicolas-Paiva/my-swe-diary/README.md

 ## January 4th, 2024:

 Unfortunately, I need to take a break from programming for a while because I have some assignments related to other subjects to submit within the next weeks.
 I will code as much as possible though.
 I also have to get back to some C coding since I will have an assignment soon.

+## January 4th, 2024:

+O have already "finished" my Linear Algebra, Ethics and Multimedia Systems assignments.
+I only need to finish Computer Systems and wait for IP now.